ppodgorsek/docker-robot-framework/README.md

 ## Passing additional options

-RobotFramework supports many options such as `--exclude`, `--variable`, `--help`, etc. These can be passed by using the `ROBOT_OPTIONS` environment variable, for example:
+RobotFramework supports many options such as `--exclude`, `--variable`, `--loglevel`, etc. These can be passed by using the `ROBOT_OPTIONS` environment variable, for example:

     docker run \
         -e ROBOT_OPTIONS="--loglevel DEBUG" \